Uneasy calm grips Ukraine as West prepares winter aid

 A two-day meeting of NATO foreign ministers in Bucharest, Romania, was likely to see the 30-nation alliance make fresh pledges of nonlethal support to Ukraine: fuel, generators, medical supplies and winter equipment, on top of new military support.

-U.S. Secretary of State Antony Blinken was to announce substantial U.S. aid for Ukraine’s energy grid, U.S. officials said.
-Targeted Russian strikes have battered Ukraine’s power, water and heating infrastructure since Oct.
+The U.S. announced $53 million to buy electrical parts for Ukraine’s electricity grid, which along with water and heating infrastructure has sustained heavy damage from targeted Russian strikes that began Oct.
 10 in what Western officials have described as a Russian attempt to weaponize the coming winter cold.

-NATO Secretary-General Jens Stoltenberg said at the outset of the Bucharest meeting that Russia “is willing to use extreme brutality and leave Ukraine cold and dark this winter.
-So we must stay the course and help Ukraine prevail as a sovereign nation.”
+NATO Secretary-General Jens Stoltenberg confirmed in Bucharest that deliveries of sophisticated missile systems such as Patriots are under consideration.
+A senior U.S. defense official who briefed Pentagon reporters Tuesday, speaking on condition of anonymity, said the U.S. is open to providing them.

 About a third of Ukraine’s residents faced power supply disruptions, Ukraine’s state grid operator said, both because of increased demand due to colder temperatures and the emergency shutdown of power units.